-SEDAR 28 (2013a, 2013b, 2013c, 2013d) assessed Spanish mackerel and cobia stocks in the South Atlantic and the Gulf of Mexico.
+SEDAR 28 (2013a, 2013b, 2013c, 2013d) assessed Spanish mackerel and cobia stocks in the South Atlantic and Gulf.
 The stocks were determined to be neither overfished nor undergoing overfishing.
-Both the Gulf and Atlantic migratory groups of king mackerel were assessed by SEDAR 16 in 2008/2009 (SEDAR 16 2009), and will be assessed again by SEDAR 38 in 2013/2014.
+Both the Gulf and Atlantic migratory groups of king mackerel were assessed by SEDAR 16 in 2008/2009 (SEDAR 16 2009), and are being assessed again by SEDAR 38 in 2014.
 The SEDAR 16 (2009) assessment determined the Gulf migratory group of king mackerel was not overfished and was uncertain whether the Gulf migratory group was experiencing overfishing.
-Subsequent analyses showed that FCurrent/FMSY has been below 1.0 since 2002.
+Subsequent analyses showed that F{Current}/F{MSY} has been below 1.0 since 2002.
 Consequently, the most likely conclusion is the Gulf migratory group king mackerel stock is not undergoing overfishing.
 Atlantic migratory group king mackerel were also determined not to be overfished; however, it was uncertain whether overfishing is occurring, and thought to be at a low level if it is occurring.